MSc Health Data Science / Course details

 The MSc is hosted by the Centre of Health Informatics (CHI), which has built an internationally recognised multi- and trans-disciplinary research base attracting over £50 million of funding from research councils, the EU and industry.

-CHI is part of the Health Data Research UK Northern Partnership and is leading research in the Learning Healthcare System in which data analysis is used to directly improve health care (including improvements in care for elderly and antibiotic prescribing).It conducts world-leading research in health informatics and forms a centre of excellence in digital health innovation for North England.
+CHI is part of the Health Data Research UK Northern Partnership and is leading research in the Learning Healthcare System in which data analysis is used to directly improve health care (including improvements in care for elderly and antibiotic prescribing).It conducts world-leading research in health informatics and AI, and forms a centre of excellence in digital health innovation for North England.
 The centre has a national role in driving advanced methodological research to harness health data; and to build capacity in health informatics and data analytics.

 CHI is also conducting key research projects such ClinTouch, a mobile early warning system.
 CHI has experience of delivering research-led innovative education that remains relevant to the needs of the market.